Calculating Source Deductions and Employer Contributions

 Support payments

-If you deduct support payments from the salary or wages you pay to an employee, consult Source Deductions of Support Payments and Arrears.
+If you deduct support payments from the salary or wages you pay an employee, consult Source Deductions of Support Payments and Arrears.

 Calculating source deductions and contributions in certain situations